Public Health — Seattle & King County

 - Mumps fact sheet (PDF).
 Also available in Chinese-Simplified, Chinese-Traditional, Korean, Marshallese, Russian, Spanish, Ukrainian, Vietnamese

-- Emerging mumps outbreak in King County, updated daily with new counts
+- Emerging mumps outbreak in King County, updated weekly on Fridays with new counts

 - Mumps outbreaks: Why do we care and is the vaccine working?, Public Health Insider blog post